junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The torture never stops.

 He doesn't know if he's even still moaning or screaming.
 Sound chokes in his hoarse throat.
-He feels as if his brain is just floating in a sea of the strongest acid, corroding away everything his mind are still holding.
+He feels as if his brain is just floating in a sea of the strongest acid, corroding away everything his mind is still holding.

 He wonders how his body can still hold together.
 How he's still alive.